New Applicant Agencies

 Mental Health Innovations

 For current contractors.
 One-time innovative projects to enhance mental health outcomes.
 The initial proposal consists of a brief Letter of Interest.
 Then, selected agencies collaborate with staff and community partners to develop a Work Implementation Plan.
-Innovations funding is for new projects, and cannot offset or replace other funding sources.
-Request for Letters of Interest will be released March 1, 2017.
-Letters are due April 7, 2017
+Innovations funding cannot replace other funding.
+Request for Letters of Interest will be released February 18, 2019.

 Children & Families

 Supports a continuum of services for emotionally disturbed children/youth and their families, including day treatment, individual and family psychotherapy, and center-based care.
-Request for Proposals closed October 7, 2016.
+This RFP closed October 5, 2018.

 Support for the foundation of public mental health care in Jackson County, providing broad-based mental health services.
 Safety Net grantee organizations reflect a diverse cross section of agencies.
 However they share a common objective of providing quality mental health services to underserved communities.
-Request for Proposals closed October 7, 2016.
+This RFP closed October 5, 2018.